Input design for the optimal control of networked moments: Conclusions

 \section{Conclusions}

 We have addressed the problem of optimal control for a network system subject to constraints on the distribution of states.
-When the measure of interest is linear, such as the mean, the system can always be controlled by a single controller.
-It is thus easy to derive a closed form ranking of nodes that shows how important they are to efficient control of the mean state of the system, based on the spectrum of the observability Gramian, to generate a centrality measure we call flux.
-Flux is a measure of how much input the node will process over the time period of interest, and thus how it will affect the average state.
-Notably, this measure is independent of the desired threshold and the initial state, but is not time independent.

-When the measure of interest is nonlinear, the problem is complicated and must be solved numerically.
+When the measure of interest is linear, such as the mean, the system can always be controlled by a single control input.
+It is thus easy to derive a closed form ranking of nodes that shows how important they are to efficient control of the mean state of the system, based on the spectrum of the observability Gramian.
+When the measure of interest is nonlinear, the problem must be solved numerically.
 Notably, it is no longer guaranteed that the measure can be completely controlled with a single input signal.
-We formalize a series of algorithms for computing optimal controller placements subject to a state constraint, as variants of the Projected Gradient Method (PGM) \cite{li2015minimum,gao2020optimal}.
-This is the Generalized Projected Gradient Method (GPGM) for convex constraints, on measures such as the variance.
-These coordinate-descent algorithms approximate a local solution to the OMAP when the observer is nonlinear but convex.\footnote{Note that these can be extended to driver node selection strategies (with columns from the canonical basis) through an extension to the projected gradient method \cite{li2015minimum}.
-This procedure works by iteratively selecting highly weighted nodes from the solution matrix.}
+The Generalized Projected Gradient Method (GPGM) uses iterative projections and coordinate-descent to approximate a local solution to the OMAP when the output is nonlinear.
+In the future, these could be extended to driver node selection strategies through further extensions to the projected gradient method \cite{gao2020optimal}.

-Notably, while these methods are designed for network augmentation (with the restriction that $tr(B^\top B) = m$), they may be easily extended to control node selection strategies, with the restriction that each column of $B$ is drawn from the canonical basis.
-This can be done using an Extension to the PGM (PGME), designed by \cite{li2015minimum}, which works by iteratively selecting highly weighted nodes from the results of a PGM optimization.

-Finally, we hope that this work will provide a basis for future study of efficient target or output control of linear dynamical systems with nonlinear output measures.
-To the best of our knowledge, this is the first paper to address such a system.
-This is a first step in extending PGM-type algorithms to nonlinear systems environments, as called for by \cite{gao2020optimal}, but there remains a need to extend these results to fully nonlinear systems.
-Avenues for further research could also include refinements or improvements to these results, for example in the exclusive case of Laplacian diffusive dynamics on connected graphs.
+We hope that this work will provide a basis for future study of efficient target or output control of linear dynamical systems with nonlinear outputs.
+This is a first step in extending PGM-type algorithms to partially nonlinear systems, but there remains a need to extend these results to the fully nonlinear environment.